 Today Vinnytsia is actively developing as an educational and medical center.
 The city is known for its medical, technical, pedagogical and agrarian universities.
 The educational system includes 13 higher educational establishments, 40 secondary schools (37 of which belongs to the city), 55 preschools (47 of which belong to the city) and 3 out-of-school educational establishments.
 The health care system in the city is represented by almost 40 medical and prophylactic and medical institutions, of which 15 are in the ownership of the city of Vinnytsia.
 The city has a developed network of private medical institutions.

 Vinnitsa is also the cultural capital of Podillya.
-139 different cultural institutions offer a wide range of events and events.
+139 different cultural institutions offer a wide range of events.
 The main attraction of the city is the square with the Water Tower and the largest music fountain in Ukraine.
 Among other monuments of the city are the Museum-Manor of the outstanding surgeon M.I.
 Pirogov, House AA Brusilova, House-Museum M.M.
 Kotsiubynsky, religious and Vinnytsya 4.jpgfortification buildings of the XVII-XVIII centuries and the ruins of the secret residence of Hitler — «Werwolf».
 Not far from the modern city center is the old Jewish quarter — Jerusalem.
-Famous people of Vinnitschyna: Nikolai Ivanovich Pirogov (Russian surgeon and anatom), Peter Ilyich Tchaikovsky (Russian composer), Nikolai Dmitrievich Leontovich (Ukrainian composer), Mikhail Mikhailovich Kotsyubinsky (Ukrainian writer), Zelman Waxman (microbiologist, Nobel Prize laureate) and others.
+Famous people of Vinnitschyna: Nikolai Ivanovich Pirogov (Russian surgeon and anatomy), Peter Ilyich Tchaikovsky (Russian composer), Nikolai Dmitrievich Leontovich (Ukrainian composer), Mikhail Mikhailovich Kotsyubinsky (Ukrainian writer), Zelman Waxman (microbiologist, Nobel Prize laureate) and others.